pudgereyem/blog/2012-08-15 netonnet/index.md

 ![image](./succes-kid.jpeg)

-I ordered 2 portable speakers (Harman Kardon Go + Play II) and yesterday I recieved a text, saying that a package had arrived for me.
+I ordered 2 portable speakers (Harman Kardon Go + Play II) and yesterday I received a text, saying that a package had arrived for me.
 Happy I walked down and carried the 13.7 kg heavy package home.

 At the post office I did see that the package said "Kolli 1/2", implying that this was one package of two… I asked if there were any more laying around for me, and got told "no.."
 (Lucky for me, I would not have managed carrying anymore anyway).